Raising the ClaSS of Streaming Time Series Segmentation: Classification Score Stream

 \subsection{Computational Complexity}

 In a streaming setting, the runtime and space complexity of a segmentation procedure is of critical importance for its applicability, as it must keep up with real-time requirements.
-The complexity of ClaSS is mainly determined by the one-time subsequence width selection (Algorithm~\ref{alg:class}, line~3) and the recurring scoring and extraction of the sliding window (lines~8--9).
-SuSS requires $\mathcal{O}(d \log w)$ to learn the subsequence width from the first $d$ observations, while ClaSS needs $\mathcal{O}(d)$ to score the sliding window for any new data point.
-The Wilcoxon rank-sum test in ClaSS, which is used to detect CPs, can also be implemented in $\mathcal{O}(d)$, as it mainly depends on ranking binary classes.
-This results in an overall amortized runtime complexity of $\mathcal{O}(d)$ for processing a single observation and $\mathcal{O}(n \cdot d)$ for segmenting $n$ measurements with ClaSS.
-The space complexity is likewise linearly dependent on the sliding window size.
+The complexity of ClaSS is mainly determined by the one-time subsequence width selection (Algorithm~\ref{alg:class}, line~3) and the recurring scoring and extraction of the sliding window (lines~7--9).
+SuSS requires $\mathcal{O}(d \log w)$ to learn the subsequence width from the initial $d$ observations.